|Length||26.2 km (16.3 miles) with shorter options of 13.0, 15.5, 22.0 km (about 7, 10, 14 miles)|

 Knockholt Pound to Knockholt Station (3.8 km)

-- Go through a gate into a (former) golf course.
+- Just before a church, go right (signposted) through a gap in the hedge into a (former) golf course.
 Continue in the same direction along a newly fenced path.
 Eventually you pass the ex-golf club car park on your left.
 Go through a hedge gap and turn left with the fenced path, then turn right (north again) with it to descend a hill and reach a road.
 You can see the train station approach 60m away to your left.